ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/monthnames-view.md

 ## Example

-The following example shows how to style the month view:
+The following example shows how to style the month names view:

 <snippet id='calendar-monthnamesview-styling'/>